vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/authentication/Request-VCFToken.md

 ### -username

-Specifies the username to connect to the SDDC Manager instance.
+The username to authenticate to the SDDC Manager instance.

 ```yaml
 Type: String